Mexico City corridor into the US

 What this corridor does not include.

 No legal services.
 No Mexican company formation, no IMMEX or maquiladora program registration, no USMCA rules-of-origin filing, no US entity formation.
 No L-1, E-2, EB-5, or O-1 visa work.
-No US tax structuring, FATCA analysis, or Mexico-US tax-treaty review.
+No US tax structuring, FATCA analysis, or Mexico-US tax-treaty evaluation.
 No customs and tariff classification.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No contract drafting.
 No FDA, FCC, or DOT clearance work for medical-device, electronics, or industrial operators.

 Frequently asked.

 Mexican commercial culture leads with relationship continuity, family ownership, and multi-generational standing.
 The USMCA-nearshoring trade has surfaced Mexican manufacturing as a US procurement category, which compresses the past-performance gap.
-The remaining gap is US category vocabulary, US peer-set positioning, and US-procurement risk architecture.
-Mexican operators arriving at US procurement readers with Spanish-translated-to-English materials, Mexican-side legal terms, and Mexican-anchored peer comparisons need the materials rebuilt into US procurement language so the same operator gets credit for what they have built and for the structural near-shore tailwind they carry.
+The remaining gap is US category vocabulary, US peer-set positioning, and US-procurement risk answers.
+Mexican operators arriving at US procurement buyers with Spanish-translated-to-English materials, Mexican-side legal terms, and Mexican-anchored peer comparisons need the materials rebuilt into US procurement language so the same operator gets credit for what they have built and for the structural near-shore tailwind they carry.

 It translates only when the operator names it explicitly.
-The American procurement reader recognises USMCA, recognises nearshoring, and recognises Mexican manufacturing as a category.
-The operator still has to translate their Mexican operating history into US procurement vocabulary, name the US peer set the buyer is comparing them against, and rebuild the risk architecture so Mexican-side legal terms and Mexican-side liability framings do not stall the procurement decision.
+The American procurement buyer recognises USMCA, recognises nearshoring, and recognises Mexican manufacturing as a category.
+The operator still has to translate their Mexican operating history into US procurement vocabulary, name the US peer set the buyer is comparing them against, and rebuild the risk answers so Mexican-side legal terms and Mexican-side liability framings do not stall the procurement decision.
 The tailwind carries the conversation.
 The architecture closes the deal.

-With an inquiry through the contact form and a short discovery conversation.
-The firm runs three engagements: Market Entry Sprint (6 to 10 weeks), Cross-Border Build (3 to 6 months), or Group Partnership (monthly retainer, 12-month minimum).
-Fit and pricing are confirmed in discovery, not published.
+With an inquiry through the contact form and an inquiry screening.
+GMA runs three engagements: Market-Entry Marketing Sprint (6 to 10 weeks), Cross-Border Marketing Build (3 to 6 months), or Global Marketing Partnership (monthly retainer, 12-month minimum).
+GMA confirms fit and pricing after the inquiry screening.
+Public prices are not listed.

 Further on Mexico City and the US corridor.